-Roasted butternut squash, dried cranberries, goat cheese, and roasted pepitas piled on top of a bed of baby kale.
-Drizzle this fall salad with cider vinaigrette and be amazed at the combination of flavors!
+This Roasted Butternut Squash Salad with Cider Vinaigrette is perfect for fall!
+Roasted butternut squash, dried cranberries, goat cheese, and toasted pepitas piled on top of a bed of baby kale.
+Drizzle with cider vinaigrette for a delicious combination of fall flavors!

 I think our long Indian summer has finally come to an end in Colorado.
 I couldn’t have dreamed of having more perfect weather up until today.
 Highs in the upper 70’s even in the 80’s on some days and nothing but sun!
 Even when we were in Aspen last week the weather cooperated and we were able to hike and enjoy a couple meals outside.
 Yep, I’m gonna miss those days.

 Today all that loveliness has been replaced with cold, clouds, and rain.
 It’s 49 degrees, I’m in my warmest sweatshirt and yoga pants, slippers on, and considering flipping on the fireplace.
 My cats are curled up into balls and are wishing that I would just go ahead and turn on the fireplace for them.
 If the sun was out I wouldn’t feel like a bear getting ready for hibernation, but these clouds just make me want to curl up in a blanket and read a good book.